What is Liam Neeson's Net Worth?

 Taken Salary

 The "Taken" trilogy has been very lucrative for Liam; he reportedly made $5 million for "Taken," $15 million for 2012's "Taken 2," and $20 million for 2014's "Taken 3."
-That brings his total TAKE (get it??) before taxes, for the Taken franchise to $40 million.
+That brings his total TAKE (get it??) before taxes for the Taken franchise to $40 million.

 Early Life

 Liam Neeson was born Liam John Neeson on June 7, 1952, in Ballymena, County Antrim, Northern Ireland.
 His mother, Katherine, was a cook, and his father, Bernard, was a caretaker at a primary school.
-Liam was raised in a Roman Catholic household with 3 sisters (Elizabeth, Bernadette, and Rosaleen) and began taking boxing lessons when he was 9 years old.
+Liam was raised in a Roman Catholic household with three sisters (Elizabeth, Bernadette, and Rosaleen) and began taking boxing lessons when he was 9 years old.
 He continued boxing until he was 17 and won several regional titles.
-Neeson first became interested in acting when he was just 11 years old, after a drama teacher offered him the lead role in a school play opposite a girl he had a crush on.
-He continued acting through high school before briefly enrolling in Queen's University Belfast to study physics and computer science.
+Neeson first became interested in acting when he was just 11 years old after a drama teacher offered him the lead role in a school play opposite a girl he had a crush on.
+He continued acting through high school before briefly enrolling at Queen's University Belfast to study physics and computer science.
 He eventually left college to work at the Guinness Brewery.

 Career

 Liam joined Belfast's Lyric Players' Theatre in 1976 and made his film debut in 1978's "Pilgrim's Progress," which is based on a Christian allegory.
 Also in 1978, Neeson moved to Dublin, where he appeared in plays at the Project Arts Centre and the Abbey Theatre.
 In 1980, he was cast as Sir Gawain in "Excalibur," and after filming was completed, he moved to London, where he filmed "The Bounty" (1984) and "The Mission" (1986) as well as the miniseries "Ellis Island" (1984) and "A Woman of Substance" (1985).
 Neeson guest-starred on "Miami Vice" in 1986 and moved to Hollywood the following year, starring in "Suspect" with Cher and Dennis Quaid.
-He followed his critically-acclaimed performance with roles in 1988's "The Dead Pool" (the fifth movie in the "Dirty Harry" franchise) and 1990's "Darkman."
+He followed his critically acclaimed performance with roles in 1988's "The Dead Pool" (the fifth movie in the "Dirty Harry" franchise) and 1990's "Darkman."
 In 1993, he made his Broadway debut in "Anna Christie," co-starring with Natasha Richardson, his future wife.
 Stephen Spielberg saw his Tony-nominated performance and offered Liam the lead role in "Schindler's List," a film that went on to win more than 80 awards.

 Neeson then starred in "Rob Roy" (1995), "Michael Collins" (1996), and "Les Misérables" (1998) before being cast in the highly-anticipated "Star Wars" prequel "Star Wars: Episode I – The Phantom Menace."
 In 2002, Liam was nominated for a Tony for his role in "The Crucible" and starred in "K-19: The Widowmaker" and "Gangs of New York."
 In 2008, Liam starred in "Taken," which grossed $223.9 million worldwide, leading to two sequels.
 He also played Zeus in the 2010 remake of "Clash of the Titans" (and its 2012 sequel "Wrath of the Titans"), which grossed $475 million worldwide.
 Neeson hosted "Saturday Night Live" in 2004, and he has starred in dozens of films, including "Love Actually" (2003) and "Kinsey" (2004).
-Liam has also lent his voice to several projects, such as "The Lego Movie" (2014), "The Nut Job" (2014), and "The Chronicles of Narnia" franchise as well as the 2008 video game "Fallout 3" and the 2009 audiobook of "The Polar Express."
+Liam has also lent his voice to several projects, such as "The Lego Movie" (2014), "The Nut Job" (2014), and "The Chronicles of Narnia" franchise, as well as the 2008 video game "Fallout 3" and the 2009 audiobook of "The Polar Express."

 Jared Siskin/Getty Images